 A disaster through its nature or severity may automatically initiate activation of this Annex.
-Activation may be in support of the State Emergency Operations Center, a local jurisdiction's Emergency Operations Center, or any other incident/mission requiring resource support from Larimer County.
+Activation may be in support of a local jurisdiction's Emergency Operations Center, the State Emergency Operations Center, or any other incident/mission requiring resource support from Larimer County.